Food bloat (aka gluttony bloat) in dogs is uncomfortable.

-Food bloat in dogs is different than bloat due to gastric dilatation and volvulus (GDV).
-Unlike GDV, food bloat is not usually immediately life-threatening, but it is uncomfortable and may require emergency veterinary care.
-While not as serious as GDV, food bloat, if left untreated, can be a painful condition requiring surgery.
+The symptoms of food bloat are different than bloat due to gastric dilatation and volvulus (GDV).
+And while not as serious as GDV, food bloat, if left untreated, can be a painful condition requiring veterinary care and possibly surgery.

 Causes of Food Bloat

 Food bloat is just what it sounds like.
-A dog ingests an exceptionally large amount of food in a short period of time.
+A dog eats an exceptionally large amount of food in a short period of time.

 Signs of Food Bloat Are Similar to Symptoms of Gastric Dilatation and Volvulus (GDV)